lewisfish/3DGridCode/docs.md

 ### Using Fortran Package Manager (FPM)

-First Download the code from this [link](wget https://github.com/lewisfish/3DGridCode/archive/refs/tags/3DGridCode.zip)
+First Download the code from this as shown above.

 Then open a terminal and change directories to the codes location and unzip it.